 - 12-step participation.

-The goal is for a convicted dentist to show the Dental Board that he/she has sincerely come to terms with the crime convicted of, and is committed to moving forward in a positive way.
+The goal is for you to show the Dental Board that you have sincerely come to terms with the crime you were convicted of, and are committed to moving forward in a positive way.

 5. What happens after the Board learns of a conviction?

-Once the Board learns of a conviction, it assigns the matter to an investigator.
-The investigator interviews the convicted dentist and reviews the police and court records related to the conviction.
+Once the Board learns of your conviction, it assigns the matter to an investigator.
+The investigator interviews you and reviews the police and court records related to your conviction.

-If the investigator finds evidence suggesting that discipline is appropriate, the Board serves a formal “Accusation” on the convicted dentist.
-The Accusation serves as notice that the Dental Board is considering suspending or revoking the dentist’s license.21
+If the investigator finds evidence suggesting that discipline is appropriate, the Board serves a formal “Accusation” on you.
+The Accusation serves as notice that the Dental Board is considering suspending or revoking your dental license.21

-In some cases, once the Board serves an Accusation, it can enter into a Stipulated Agreement with the dentist and the California Attorney General’s Office.
+In some cases, once the Board serves an Accusation, it can enter into a Stipulated Agreement with you and the California Attorney General’s Office.
 A Stipulated Agreement serves as a settlement agreement where all parties agree to settle the case subject to certain terms and conditions.

 If a settlement is not reached, the case proceeds to a formal hearing.